 If it is almost time for your next dose, skip the dose you missed and take your next dose when you are meant to.

-Otherwise, take it as soon as you remember, and then go back to taking it as you would normally.
+Otherwise, take the missed dose as soon as you remember, and then go back to taking your tablets as you would normally.

-Do not take a double dose to make up for the dose that you missed.
+Do not take a double dose to make up for the dose you missed.

 If you are not sure what to do, ask your doctor or pharmacist.
 If you have trouble remembering when to take your medicine, ask your pharmacist for some hints.